mhuesch/holochain_client_wrapper/README.md

 it is quite prototype-y at this stage, and its feature-completeness is largely driven by NH concerns around specific widgets/hApps we want to build. it should not be considered solid, and maintainership is dependent on NH engineering priorities.

+## 🛑 note about abandonment 🛑

+this repo is abandoned.
+Neighbourhoods is moving ahead with a different path, more in line with standard Holochain practice (Rust only in Holochain, Javascript for frontends).

+I’m leaving this here for historical interest.

 ## how to use this repo

 from a separate repo, in which you wish to use this JS/Rust shim: